 - The Six Butterfly Families and Identifying Butterflies – An Overview

 - The Gossamer Wing or Hairstreaks and Blues Family

 - The Metalmarks Family

 - The Skippers Family

 The butterfly goes through four stages in its life cycle.
 It is an insect that goes through a complete metamorphosis.

 The colorful flier is the adult and final form of the insect.
-It starts life as a tiny egg which hatches into an equally tiny larva (caterpillar).
+It starts life as a tiny egg, which hatches into an equally tiny larva (caterpillar).
 The caterpillar eats until it grows many times larger.
-Then the caterpillar goes thorough a miraculous and amazing transformation.
+Then the caterpillar goes thorough, a miraculous transformation.
 This brightly colored worm-like creature, shields itself in a chrysalis, then liquefies its body parts and transforms its tissues into the amazing fluttering adult we love to see.
 But the life cycle is short.
 Some adults live a few days to a few weeks.
-Their main activities consist of sipping moisture, mating and laying eggs.
-Not, bad work if you can get it.
-The short life is a drawback though.
+Their primary activities comprise sipping moisture, mating and laying eggs.
+Not bad work if you can get it.
+The brief life is a drawback, though.